Werner Fürbringer: World War I

+Lightoller was awarded a Bar to the Distinguished Service Cross for sinking SM UB-110.
+Contradictory information exists about the numbers of UB-110s crew lost, with Lightoller claiming 15 survivors with 13 lost, while a German account claims 13 survivors with 21 lost, most in the alleged post-battle events.

 World War II

 In the inter-war years Furbringer served in various capacities, and at the start of the Second World War he was appointed commander of Submarine Defence Department of Germany's Naval High Command (OKM).
 In 1942 he was promoted to Konteradmiral, and was Inspector of Armaments in the occupied Eastern Territories.
 He was released from service in June 1943.

+Death

+Rear Admiral (Ret.)
 Werner Furbringer died in Brunswick in February 1982.